great-expectations/great_expectations/assets/docker/mercury/README.md

 # Mercury Services

+Note: Running Mercury services locally requires access to the GX private docker registry.
+      External contributors will not be able to follow these instructions and will only be able to run these tests in CI.

 ## Starting Services and Running Tests

 - Set the environment variables for the Mercury service.
 The org ID and access token only exist in dev seed data: